Pathway to Becoming a Registered Dietitian Nutritionist

 Accreditation Status

-The Master of Science in Nutrition and Dietetics program is accredited as a Future Education Model (FEM) graduate program by the Accreditation Council for Education in Nutrition and Dietetics (ACEND): 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606, 800-877-1600 ext.
+George Mason's MS (dietetics concentration), the Graduate Program in Nutrition & Dietetics (GPND) is accredited as a Future Education Model (FEM) graduate program by the Accreditation Council for Education in Nutrition and Dietetics (ACEND): 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606, 800-877-1600 ext.
 5400

 ACEND@eatright.org